Agnel-Wang/dev-z1-en.github.io/2-basic/sdk.md

 The `sendRecvThread` under `CtrlComponents` is a function that calls `unitreeArm` for instruction operations, such as running to forward as an instruction

 And when running lowcmd, it is recommended to use its own defined thread, execute the `run` function, the run function starts to determine the command that needs to be sent to the motor through calculation, and finally calls sendRecv to send UDP packets.

+## 2.3 examples_py

+This contains the Python version interface of the z1 SDK.

+The interface is designed in the `arm_python_interface.cpp` file, and the functions and variables already included in it can be used directly in Python, and users can also change them by themselves, see for details [pybind11 documentation](https://pybind11.readthedocs.io/en/stable/)

+**invoke method**:

+There will be a library named `unitree_arm_interface` in `z1_sdk/lib` after compilation is complete.

+Execute `./z1_ctrl` in the first terminal.

+Open a second terminal in the `z1_sdk/examples_py` directory to execute `python3 example_highcmd.py`